sjitindarsingh/mboxbridge/Documentation/mbox_protocol.md

 		number is the number of blocks of the active window to erase starting at offset.
 If the offset + number exceeds the size of the active window then the command must not succeed.

 Command:
+	GET_FLASH_NAME (V3)
+	Arguments:
+		Args 0: Flash ID
+	Response:
+		Args 0-10: Flash Name / UID
+	Notes:
+		Describes a flash with some kind of identifier useful to the host system.
+This is typically a null-padded string.

+Command:
 	MARK_LOCKED (V3)